NickCH-K/CVRoller/LayoutInstructions.md

 Options available include:

 `version` tells CVRoller which CV versions to include this section in, separated by commas.
 By default, each section is included in all versions.
 So `version: web, pdf` tells CVRoller to include this section in the CVs named `web` and `pdf` but not any others.
-Note that if you want the same section to show up in multiple versions but *formatted differently* in each of them (for example, perhaps I want `working` to show up in my wd CV but without the abstract), then you can simply make another copy of `##working` in the layout file, give it `version: wd`, and specify the options differently.
+Note that if you want the same section to show up in multiple versions but *formatted differently* in each of them (for example, perhaps I want `working` to show up in my wd CV but without the abstract), then you can use `@` with those options, like in `format@web` above.
+If you want the sections to appear in *different orders* in different versions, you can make multiple copies of each section, with the same name, and use `version` to say which copy goes in which version.

 `type` determines the section type.
 This is useful if you have a theme that refers to different section types. `type` will generally be omitted unless you want to use a particular styling offered by your theme, or unless you want to specify a special kind of section (see below).
 By default, `type` is set to the section name.